On The Red Carpet celebrates Star Wars Day with special 'May the Fourth' episode

-We're taking you to Star Wars Celebration in London for a sneak peak at the upcoming Star Wars shows and movies.
+We're taking you to Star Wars Celebration in London for a sneak peek at the upcoming Star Wars shows and movies.

+MORE: How did May the 4th become Star Wars Day?
+What to know about origins of galaxy-wide celebration

 From "Ahsoka" to "Andor," "The Acolyte" and beyond, George Pennacchio talks to all the stars in the Star Wars galaxy about the big news, major announcements and all things Star Wars.